mircea-mihail/rubber-ducko/README.md

 ## About

-To "type" the keys the code uses the <keyboard.h> library.
-In order to change the payload a connection between pin 2 and GND needs to be made.
-To ensure the delivery of the payload, a connection between pin 2 and 5V needs to be made, but in my experience if no connection is made in general, the arduino sees a connection to 5V rather than gibberish or one to GND.
+To "type" the keys, the code uses the <keyboard.h> library.
+In order to change the Arduino's code, a connection needs to be made between pin 2 and GND.
+To ensure the delivery of the payload, a connection between pin 2 and 5V needs to be made, but, in my experience, if no connection is made in general, the arduino sees a connection to 5V rather than gibberish or one to GND.

 ## The code